-When you buy a broadband package - like one of our great value reward offers - you are signing a legally binding contract with the provider.
-But what happens if you have a dispute, you need to cancel, or the service fails to perform as you expected?
+When you buy a broadband package, you’re signing a legally binding contract with the internet service provider (ISP).
+But what happens if you have a dispute, you need to cancel, or the service fails to perform as expected?

 What are your broadband consumer rights?

-As a broadband consumer you have numerous rights which help to protect you:
+You have numerous rights as a broadband consumer which help to protect you:

-- Your provider must register with an ADR (Alternative Dispute Resolution) scheme to mediate disputes.
+- Your provider must register with an ADR or Alternative Dispute Resolution scheme to mediate disputes.

 - The contract should be fair.